 Warning Signs of Overheating

-Unlike humans, dogs don't sweat the same way we do to keep cool and regulate their temperature.
-Instead, they release heat primarily through heavy panting, (and a negligible amount of sweating through their exposed skin like their sensitive paw pads and nose.)
+Dogs cool down differently from humans, so it's important to know the signs of heatstroke.
+They release heat primarily through heavy panting, (and a negligible amount of sweating through their exposed skin like their sensitive paw pads and nose.)
 This means it's much more difficult for your dog to cool down once they start overheating.

 Summer Safety for Dogs & Cats